A well organised Support Team, with clearly designated roles, is important to the success of an action.

 - Facilitate communication amongst all arrestees about strategies, tactics, demands, and negotiating positions

-- Call legal office with updates from jails!
+- Call legal office with updates from the cells.

-If activists cannot go into jails with lawyers, there are other options.
-The legal team might choose to send a member down to the jail to meet with the lawyer before and after the visit.
-They might also choose to get people in to do jail visits one-on-one.
+If activists cannot go into cells with lawyers, there are other options.
+The legal team might choose to send a member down to the police station to meet with the lawyer before and after the visit.
+They might also choose to get people in to do cell visits one-on-one.
 The purpose of these would not be to discuss their case or specific situation, but to give moral and emotional support to the arrestee.

-Give emotional and moral support to activists being released from jail by:
+Give emotional and moral support to activists being released from Control; e.g. when arrested and not free to leave; formerly, care and control of a child.
+More by:

 - Having everyone released fill out detainee forms